alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Prepare Beforehand

 - Decide on a communication channel
 - Keep your audience informed.
-Think ahead about how you’ll draft, review, approve, and release public blog posts or press releases.
+Think ahead about how you'll draft, review, approve, and release public blog posts or press releases.
 The templates make sharing information with the public easy and minimally stressful.
 - Prepare a list of contacts
 - Establish criteria for an incident